Vevesta/VevestaX/README.md

 For additional features, explore our tool at www.vevesta.com .
 For comments, suggestions and early access to the tool, reach out at vevestax@vevesta.com

 We at vevesta Labs are maintaining this library and we welcome feature requests.
 Find detailed blog on the vevestaX on https://medium.com/@priyanka_60446/vevestax-open-source-library-to-track-failed-and-successful-machine-learning-experiments-and-data-8deb76254b9c

-PS: This library doesn't send back data to our servers.